gtheilman/OnCallAssignments/README.md

 *  Practice having a pharmacy student call another pharmacy to request that a prescription be transferred.
 *  Calling a physician's office to clarify a prescription.

-###Giving Credit
+###Notification of Use

-**If you use this software for a class, please send me an email letting me know.**  This is not to limit your use of the software, it is just so I can include some information on my faculty activity report regarding how the software is being used.
+**If you use this software for a class, please send me an email letting me know.**  This is just so I can include some information on my faculty activity report regarding how the software is being used.

 ### Disclaimers